-Department of Agriculture and Fisheries has statutory interests in fish habitat protection and management of the impacts from habitat modification (e.g. saltmarsh runnels) and chemical application programs for saltmarsh mosquito control in declared Fish Habitat Areas.
-Legislative provisions for fish habitat protection and management are in accordance with the requirements under the Fisheries Act 1994 (and Regulation 2008) and Sustainable Planning Act 2009 (and Regulation 2009).
+Department of Agriculture and Fisheries (DAF) has statutory interests in fish habitat protection and management of the impacts from habitat modification (e.g. saltmarsh runnels) and chemical application programs for saltmarsh mosquito control in declared fish habitat areas.
+Legislative provisions for fish habitat protection and management are in accordance with the requirements under the Fisheries Act 1994 (and Regulation 2019) and Sustainable Planning Act 2009 (and Regulation 2009).

-Stocking of native fish for mosquito control, and control of exotic and noxious fish are also managed under the Fisheries Act 1994.
-A Fish Habitat Area Code of Practice2 has been developed to include the compliance requirements for chemical and biological insect control in declared Fish Habitat Areas (Fisheries Act 1994 and Fisheries Regulation 2008).
+Stocking of native fish for mosquito control and control of exotic and noxious fish are also managed under the Fisheries Act 1994.
+A Fish Habitat Area Code of Practice has been developed to include the compliance requirements for chemical and biological insect control in declared Fish Habitat Areas (Fisheries Act 1994 and Fisheries (General) Regulation 2019).

 Fisheries Queensland has prepared Integrated Development Assessment System (IDAS) self-assessable development codes which apply to new runnels (Code Number MP06) and runnel maintenance (Code Number MP02).
-Fisheries Queensland administers fish stocking restrictions in Queensland waters (stocked fish species must be native to drainage basin locations) under the Fisheries Act 1994, Fisheries Regulation 2008, and the Fisheries (Freshwater) Management Plan 1999.
+Fisheries Queensland administers fish stocking restrictions in Queensland waters (stocked fish species must be native to drainage basin locations) under the Fisheries Act 1994, Fisheries

+(General) Regulation 2019, and the Fisheries (Freshwater) Management Plan 1999.
 Fish stocking approvals are required for dams, streams and other waterways that are publicly owned.

-Biosecurity Queensland, another service of the Department of Agriculture and Fisheries, administers legislation on application and use of agricultural and veterinary chemicals including those used for mosquito control under the Queensland Agricultural Chemicals Distributions Control Act 1966 (and Regulation 1998), Agriculture and Veterinary Chemicals (Queensland) Act 1994 and the Queensland Chemical Usage (Agricultural and Veterinary) Control Act 1988 (and Regulation 1999).
+Biosecurity Queensland, another service of DAF, administers legislation on application and use of agricultural and veterinary chemicals including those used for mosquito control.
 Infestations of certain aquatic plants can provide havens for mosquito breeding.
-Aquatic plants such as Salvinia molesta and Hymenachne amplexicaulis, are declared pest plants under the Land Protection (Pest and Stock Route Management) Act 2002 and Land Protection (Pest and Stock Route Management) Regulation 2003.
+Aquatic plants such as Salvinia molesta and Hymenachne amplexicaulis, are declared pest plants under the Biosecurity Act 2014.